JohnCremona/CMFs/PostgresSchema.md

 **Validataion** for `mf_gamma1_portraits`:

-* check that label matches level,weight and is unique
+* check that label matches level, weight and is unique
 * check that there is a portrait present for every record in mf_gamma1 with dim > 0 and level <= 4000

 **Table** `mf_subspaces`: